AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Lecture 2.md

 Discharge is a flow rate.
 This is a volume of water.
 It has L^3 / T, e.g. m^3 / day

-Hydraulic flux is discharge divided by cross-sectional area (m^2). q = Q/A
+Hydraulic flux is discharge divided by cross-sectional area (m^2). q = Q/A.

 This hydraulic flux is also known as Darcy flux and specific discharge

 Groundwater velocity.
-If
+If pipe is filled with only water, the hydraulic flux would be he same as the velocity of water flowing along the pipe.
+However, it is mostly filled with soil.
+Thus, we do groundwater velocity as hydraulic flux q divided by effective porosity n_e.
+This is known as average linear velocity.
+Max velocity is 2 x average linear velocity

+The hydraulic flux similarly has a linear relation with hydraulic gradient.
+The slope of this line is known as K, namely the hydraulic conductivity

+Hydraulic flux = -K + hydraulic gradient

+= -K + i

+Q/A = -K i

+Q = -K i A
+Q = -K A \delta h / \delta L

+Darcy's law is valid for laminar fluid flow only.
+It does not apply to turbulent flow.
+We can consider slow flow more easily as laminar flow

+Hydraulic conductivity depends on the size of the sediment.
+Fine sediment (e.g. clay) is low conductivity.